dbsystel/excote/README.md

 > [!WARNING]
 > This project is no longer actively used, and as such, our motivation for maintaining it is low.
 Feel free to fork it, if you are interested in keeping it alive.
-If an active fork becomes visible, we will update this README with a link to the new fork.
+If you are actively maintaining a fork, please feel free to get in touch with us so we can link to it from here.

 This is a lightweight npm library meant to help **ex**ecute **co**ntinuous **te**sts.
 These arbitrary tests generate results as either a junit/xml or as a readable html page, together with a meaningful http status code.
 The status code can be used, to connect an uptime monitoring like icinga to a service, that reports the status of the executed tests (either synchronous or asynchronous).